ansible/ansible/docs/docsite/rst/installation_guide/intro_installation.rst

     $ sudo subscription-manager repos --enable rhel-7-server-ansible-2.9-rpms

-RPMs for currently supported versions of RHEL, CentOS, and Fedora are available from `EPEL <https://fedoraproject.org/wiki/EPEL>`_ as well as `releases.ansible.com <https://releases.ansible.com/ansible/rpm>`_.
+RPMs for currently supported versions of RHEL, CentOS, and Fedora are available from `EPEL <https://fedoraproject.org/wiki/EPEL>`_.

 Ansible version 2.4 and later can manage earlier operating systems that contain Python 2.6 or higher.